top of page

 When something is abraded, it experiences the removal of small pieces or layers of material due to repeated contact with a rough or abrasive substance.
 This action can lead to the gradual deterioration or smoothing of the surface, often resulting in a loss of texture, shape, or integrity.
 Abrasion can occur in various contexts, such as when sandpaper is used to abrade wood, causing it to become smoother, or when wind and water abrasively wear down rock formations over time.
 In the realm of healthcare, skin can become abraded through repeated friction or pressure, leading to irritation and potential injury.
 The term "abrade" underscores the idea of gradual wear and tear through contact, which can have both positive and negative effects depending on the context.

-Example sentences of abrade
+Example sentences containing abrade

 1. The constant winds abrade the rocks in the desert, giving them a unique shape.